python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/sir-lancebot.md

     - [MacOS Installer](https://git-scm.com/download/mac) or `brew install git`
     - [Linux](https://git-scm.com/download/linux)

+## Using Gitpod
+Sir Lancebot can be edited and tested on Gitpod.
+Gitpod will automatically install the correct dependencies and Python version, so you can get straight to coding.
+To do this, you will need a Gitpod account, which you can get [here](https://www.gitpod.io/#get-started).
+Afterwards, copy your fork's URL(without https://github.com) to the end of this link: https://gitpod.io/#/github.com.

 ## Using Docker
 Sir Lancebot can be started using Docker.
 Using Docker is generally recommended (but not strictly required) because it abstracts away some additional set up work.